Pineapple Guesthouse (Karon Beach)

 Excuse the rambling prelude.
-Accommodation prices in Phuket do tend to be a little high for your average backpacker, but there are options, especially in Phuket Town, where the On On still has a flourishing trade and there's a hostel near the market.
-Near the beach is a bit trickier and you may have to pay 10 dollars a night (wow!) for a cheaper room.
-In the Karon Plaza area at the Southern end of Karon Beach are several options like the Doolay Hostel, Kangaroo Guesthouse and more.
-Also here you can find the Pineapple Guesthouse, which is run by Steve, a very nice English guy and his wife Lek.
+Accommodation prices in Phuket do tend to be a little high for your average backpacker, but there are options, especially in Phuket Town, where the On On Hotel can be found and many other hostels.
+Near the beach is a bit trickier and you may have to pay 15 dollars a night (wow!) for a cheaper room.
+In the Karon Plaza area at the Southern end of Karon Beach are several options like the Doolay Hostel, JJ Inn, and more.
+Here at Karon beach you can find the Pineapple Guesthouse, which is run by Steve, a very nice English guy and his wife Lek.

 Karon Plaza is built around a small temple, and can be a little hard to find!
 From the beach, head up the road past the Orchid Resort and you'll find the entrance to the Plaza next to a tailors.
 Pineapple is just round the corner from the little temple next door to Mama Noi restaurant, opposite the Siam Commercial Bank.
 The rooms are fairly simple, but all have bathroom, and all aircon rooms have cable TV, a fridge and minibar.
-The prices start at just 450 Baht in high season, and way lower in low season.
+The prices start at just 500 Baht in high season, and way lower in low season.
 You can always try asking for a long stay discount too.
-A dormitory was opened in 2009 - beds at 180 Baht per night!
+And just for "real" backpackers, there's a dorm too - beds at 180 Baht per night!

 Karon Plaza is a quiet area.
 I would recommend Pineapple if you like early nights but also like to be near a bit of life.
-Near Pineapple is a great little bar/cafe/art gallery called Nakonnai, run by the original Thai Bob Marley (his name is Mon).
-He built the place himself.
-Also in the plaza is Sunrise Divers, where I am the manager.
+Near Pineapple is a great little bar called 75 Satang, and you have lots of street food on the main road, plus little restaurants like Pim's Kitchen for cheap Thai food or try Mama Noi next door to Pineapple.
+Also in the plaza is Sunrise Divers, where I am the manager!

 So, if you want a good lower price option in Phuket, I suggest you try the Pineapple Guesthouse.
-It's just 5 minutes walk from the beach and there are loads of places to eat around the area, including Mama Noi (next door to Pineapple 2).
-You can get a very good full English breakfast and other English style dishes like Egg, Bacon, Chips and Beans right there at the guesthouse, and Thai dishes too (but only in high season).
-There are a number of small local restaurants on the back road nearby and there are always stalls selling fruit, fried chicken, drinks, corn, somtam and more depending on the time of day.
+It's just 5 minutes walk from the beach and you can get a very good full English breakfast and other English style dishes like Egg, Bacon, Chips and Beans right there at the guesthouse, and Thai dishes too (but only in high season).

 For full information and booking, you can visit the Pineapple Guesthouse website: